 Workforce Management Model

 The COVID-19 vaccination programme has been supported through a named lead employer in each system.
 This proved value for money in the height of the pandemic but needs to evolve to reflect the service delivery model.
 As we transition to a seasonal campaign for vaccination, the deployment approach across the system needs to reflect the reduction in the number of vaccination centres requiring dedicated resource, whilst continuing to ensure that there is sufficient workforce available to meet the requirements of planned, outbreak and surge activity across all delivery models across the system.
 This means that the Lead Employer contracts will not be extended beyond 31 March 2023 and will be replaced by the requirement for each system to have in place a workforce management model to achieve four workforce objectives (detailed in this objectives pack).
 We are asking systems to be transitioning to their new operating model by 1 April 2023.
+Any site should be able to access additionality of staff, if required, rom the Workforce Management Model in operation in their system.

 The four workforce management objectives that should be achieved throughout: